opf/openproject/CONTRIBUTING.md

 - If in doubt, create your pull request against `dev`.
 All new features, gem updates and bugfixes for the upcoming release should go into the `dev` branch.
 - Hotfixes should be created against the appropiate `release/*` branch.
 Backports for fixes also go against their specific `release/*` branch.

+If you push to your branch in quick sucession, please consider stopping the assoicated Travis builds, as travis will run for each commit.
+This is especially true if you force push to the branch.

 ### Inactive pull requests

 We want to keep the Pull request list as cleaned up as possible - we will aim close pull requests after an **inactivity period of 72 hours** (no comments, no further pushes) which are not labelled as `work in progress` by us.